-81. The diameter of the child headform is 165 mm.
-Due to the fact that the majority of child pedestrian victims are 5 or 6 years old, this value was determined based on the average head diameter of a 6-year-old child (by averaging the diameter obtained from the circumference of the head and the longitudinal and lateral measurements of the head).

-82. The diameter of the adult headform is 165 mm, which is the same diameter used in the test procedures of EEVC and ISO.
+- 81. The diameter of the child headform is 165 mm.
+Due to the fact that the majority of child pedestrian victims are 5 or 6 years old, this value was determined based on the average head diameter of a 6-year-old child (by averaging the diameter obtained from the circumference of the head and the longitudinal and lateral measurements of the head). - 82.
+The diameter of the adult headform is 165 mm, which is the same diameter used in the test procedures of EEVC and ISO.
 The value was considered to represent the diameter mainly of the forehead portion of the 50th percentile adult male, rather than the maximum outer diameter of the head.
-The average height and weight of all adult pedestrian victims in the IHRA dataset is about the same as those of the 50th percentile male.

-83. Thus the diameter of both the child and adult headforms is 165 mm.
-Although the diameter is different from the diameter of actual child and adult human heads, the diameter and moment of inertia are appropriately designed so that the child and adult headforms can properly estimate severity of injury to actual child and adult human heads (see IHRA/PS N231).

-84. Testing experience with the headforms show them to be highly repeatable and reproducible.

-2. Headform mass and moment of inertia

-85. Computer simulations conducted in the IHRA study show that the effective mass of the head in an impact with vehicles is identical to the actual mass of the head.
-Accordingly, the headform mass was therefore determined as follows:

-- (a) The mass of the child headform is 3.5 kilograms (kg), representing the mass of the head of a 6-year-old child. - (b) The mass of the adult headform is 4.5 kg, representing the mass of the head of a 50th percentile adult male.

-86. This proposed gtr specifies the moment of inertia of the child and adult headforms as analyzed by IHRA (INF GR/PS/177) based on the EEVC/WG17 proposal (INF GR/PS/148) and the Japanese proposal (INF GR/PS/149).
-The IHRA proposal is $0.0084 - 0.0102 \text{ kgm}^2$ for the child headform and $0.0103 - 0.0127 \text{ kgm}^2$ for the adult headform.
-The informal working group on pedestrian safety adopted the proposal using the following rounded numbers: $0.008 - 0.010 \text{ kgm}^2$ for the child headform and $0.010 - 0.013 \text{ kgm}^2$ for the adult headform at the tenth informal meeting.
+The average height and weight of all adult pedestrian victims in the IHRA dataset is about the same as those of the 50th percentile male. - 83.
+Thus the diameter of both the child and adult headforms is 165 mm.
+Although the diameter is different from the diameter of actual child and adult human heads, the diameter and moment of inertia are appropriately designed so that the child and adult headforms can properly estimate severity of injury to actual child and adult human heads (see IHRA/PS N231). - 84.
+Testing experience with the headforms show them to be highly repeatable and reproducible. - (ii) Headform mass and moment of inertia - 85.
+Computer simulations conducted in the IHRA study show that the effective mass of the head in an impact with vehicles is identical to the actual mass of the head.
+Accordingly, the headform mass was therefore determined as follows: - a.
+The mass of the child headform is 3.5 kilograms (kg), representing the mass of the head of a 6-year-old child. - b.
+The mass of the adult headform is 4.5 kg, representing the mass of the head of a 50th percentile adult male. - 86.
+This proposed gtr specifies the moment of inertia of the child and adult headforms as analyzed by IHRA (INF GR/PS/177) based on the EEVC/WG17 proposal (INF GR/PS/148) and the Japanese proposal (INF GR/PS/149).
+The IHRA proposal is $0.0084-0.0102~{\rm kgm}^2$ for the child headform and $0.0103-0.0127~{\rm kgm}^2$ for the adult headform.
+The informal working group on pedestrian safety adopted the proposal using the following rounded numbers: $0.008-0.010~\rm kgm^2$ for the child headform and $0.010-0.013~\rm kgm^2$ for the adult headform at the tenth informal meeting.
 Some members wanted to check these new limits and, after that meeting, it was revealed the above moment of inertia requirement is difficult to achieve for a child headform impactor which is developed in Europe.
-Therefore, the informal group slightly adjusted the upper limit for the child head impactor and finally adopted following values for the gtr headform impactors: $0.008 - 0.012 \text{ kgm}^2$ for the child headform and $0.010 - 0.013 \text{ kgm}^2$ for the adult for the gtr headform impactors: $0.008 - 0.012 \text{ kgm}^2$ for the child headform and $0.010 - 0.013 \text{ kgm}^2$ for the adult form a group slightly adjusted the upper limit for the child head impactor and finally adopted following values for the gtr headform impactors: $0.008 - 0.012 \text{ kgm}^2$ for the child headform and $0.010 - 0.013 \text{ kgm}^2$ for the adult headform.
+Therefore, the informal group slightly adjusted the upper limit for the child head impactor and finally adopted following values for the gtr headform impactors: $0.008-0.012~\rm kgm^2$ for the child headform and $0.010-0.013~\rm kgm^2$ for the adult headform.

-87. The United Kingdom placed a reservation noting the mass of the child headform impactor (3.5 kg) differs from that specified in the corresponding EU Directive (2.5 kg).
-The United Kingdom expressed concerns that this may not provide a level of protection equivalent to that specified in the present EU Directive.
+87. The informal group noted that the mass of the child headform impactor (3.5 kg) differs from that specified in the corresponding EU Directive (2.5 kg) and that the European Commission intends to modify the latter to provide consistency.